FrietzeLabUVM/cutruntools/README.md

 Once the package is installed, please see [USAGE.md](USAGE.md) about usage.
 Basic usage is provided below.

 If you run into issues and would like to report them, you can use the "Issues" tab on the left hand side.
-Alternatively, you can contact me or one of corresponding authors: see contact information zqian{at}jimmy.harvard.edu, stuart_orkin{at}dfci.harvard.edu, or gcyuan{at}jimmy.harvard.edu.
+Alternatively, you can contact me or one of corresponding authors: zqian{at}jimmy.harvard.edu, stuart_orkin{at}dfci.harvard.edu, or gcyuan{at}jimmy.harvard.edu.

 ## Citation

 https://www.biorxiv.org/content/10.1101/529081v1.abstract

+## What's New

+8/19/19: Added support for SEACR, analysis involving larger fragments (>120bp)

 ## Basic Usage